-Taiwan’s East Rift Valley has some of the most breathtaking scenery in Taiwan.
-It has towering mountains and vast tracks of flat rice fields.
+Taiwan’s East Rift Valley (aka Huadong Valley 花東縱谷) has some of the most breathtaking scenery in Taiwan.
+It has towering mountains and vast tracts of flat rice fields.
 There are also amazing rivers, canyons, and waterfalls to explore.
 It is also home to Taiwan’s International Balloon Festival.
 There is something for everyone in this area of Taiwan.

 ⛰️ Planning your trip to Taiwan’s East Rift Valley? 🌊